Please help us by making a tax-deductible donation

 Planning on creating a video game, or created one already?
 Our latest guide helps you understand some the frequent questions about copyri"676 - Burning Pac-Man -- Seamless Texture" by Flickr user Patrick Hoesly used under Attribution 2.0 Generic (CC BY 2.0) Creative Commons License ght, trademark and intellectual property when it comes to video games.

-Learn how video games are protected under copyright and trademark law, how to respond when your game is removed from the web or an mobile app store by a DMCAi takedown notice, and the many ways the law affects the creative process of making a video game.
+Learn how video games are protected under copyright and trademark law, how to respond when your game is removed from the web or an mobile app store by a DMCA takedown notice, and the many ways the law affects the creative process of making a video game.